padrino/padrino-web/source/guides/generators.md

   destroy|false|-d|removes all generated files
 {: .excerpt--small }

-Padrino provides generator support for quickly creating new mailers within your Padrino application.
 Very important to note that mailer generators are intended primarily to work within applications created through the Padrino application generator and that follow Padrino conventions.

 Using the mailer generator is as simple as:

 ~~~ shell
 $ padrino g mailer UserNotifier
 ~~~
-{: .excerpt--code }

 If you want create a mailer for a specified sub app you can:

 ~~~ shell
 $ padrino g mailer UserNotifier -a my_sub_app
 ~~~
-{: .excerpt--code }

 You can also specify desired delivery actions to be added to the mailer:

 ~~~ shell
 $ padrino g mailer UserNotifier confirm_account welcome inactive_account
 ~~~
-{: .excerpt--code }

 The mailer generator will then construct the mailer file within `app/mailers/user_notifier.rb`

-You can destroy mailer that you created via the destroy option and setting it to true. default is false.
+You can destroy mailer that you created via the destroy option and setting it to true.
+Default is false.

 ~~~ shell
 $ padrino g mailer UserNotifer -d
 ~~~
-{: .excerpt--code }

 This remove all created mailer files.

 ---

 ## Sub App Generator

+Unlike other Ruby frameworks, Padrino is principally designed for mounting multiple apps at the same time.

 >
   Options|Default|Aliases|Description